Digital Catalogs in Ecommerce: Why B2B Sellers Need an Online...

 These terms are often used interchangeably, but there is a subtle distinction.
 Wholesalers conduct B2B transactions because they sell products to other businesses, but not all B2B sellers are wholesalers.

 Today’s buyers want a digitalized buying process that offers convenience and accessibility.
 Rather than interacting with sales reps and manually placing orders offline, they prefer the self-service experience of online shopping.
 B2B businesses are rising up to meet these demands by leveraging online technology and marketing to reach buyers, drive sales, and provide a fluid experience.
-Here are some trends that are emerging in the B2B space.
+Here are some emerging B2B ecommerce trends:

 Business buyers expect a mobile-optimized experience when they shop.
 Eighty percent of buyers use their mobile devices at various points of the buying cycle to look for new products, conduct research, purchase in bulk, and share information.
 To stay competitive, B2Bs need to make sure their stores are up to the task of mobile business shopping.